HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 ## Creating a Panto Application in Unity
 ### Adding the right components
 Drag the Panto Prefab into your scene.
 You can find it at `Assets -> unity-dualpanto-toolkit -> Assets -> Resources`.
 The Panto game object has different components attached to it: the DualPantoSync, the lower handle, the upper handle and a level.
 It also has a few child objects, including Panto Working Areas for different device versions.
 This is the area the DualPanto can reach.
 ![Panto Prefab in Scene](/Documentation/readme_images/panto_prefab_with_highlights.png)

-### Setting up the camera
+### Setting up the camera and lighting
-Prepare your scene by deleting the `Main Camera` object that is created with every new scene in Unity.
-The Panto Prefab, that you just added to the scene, already contains a camera that is adjusted to show a top-down perspective of the entire area the Panto can reach.
+After adding the Panto Prefab, the scene might look overly bright, or be shown from a weird camera angle.
+The Panto Prefab already contains it's own light source and a fittingly positioned camera.
+You can therefore delete the `Main Camera` object that is created with every new scene in Unity.
 If the scene is very bright (white panto-area), also delete the directional light that is part of any new scene.
-The Panto Prefab also contains one of those.

 ### Find out the serial port of your device, if needed
 You may be able to skip this step.
 The Panto will by default use the most common port name on your OS: `//.//COM3` (Windows), `/dev/cu.SLAB_USBtoUART` (MacOS) or `/dev/ttyUSB0` (Linux).
 Check if your Panto is already being found by connecting it and hitting Play (make sure Debug is disabled).
 If it works, you can skip this part!